fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

    Sets the bold font used in the Tile Path dialog

-.. object:: fontforge.ToolsPalette.Font

-   Sets the font used in the Tools Palette dialog for labelling tool options

 .. object:: fontforge.TTInstruction.Font

    Sets the font used in the various dialogs which edit truetype instructions